-Available for Recordings and Heatmaps with Observe or plans.
-Available for Feedback and Surveys with Ask or plans.
-See the Hotjar pricing page for plans and pricing.
+Available for Recordings and Heatmaps with Observe or Observe Available for Recordings and Heatmaps with Observe

 Session Capture needs to be enabled for User Attributes to send.